itxtx/solar_prediction/README.md

 ### Visualizations

+The notebook generates several comprehensive visualizations to analyze model performance:

 #### Training History

-The training and validation loss decreased consistently, with the model running for the full 100 epochs as validation performance continued to improve, demonstrating robust learning without overfitting.
+The `model.plot_training_history()` function generates plots showing the training and validation loss curves, learning rate progression, and validation metrics (RMSE, R², MAE, MAPE) over epochs.
+The model ran for the full 100 epochs with consistent improvement in validation performance.

-*(Image placeholder for `model.plot_training_history()`)*
+#### Residual Analysis

+A histogram of residuals (actual - predicted values) shows the distribution of prediction errors, with mean residual near zero and standard deviation of 0.0275, indicating well-calibrated predictions.

-#### Predictions vs. Actuals
+#### Predictions vs. Actuals Scatter Plot

-The model's predictions align almost perfectly with the actual values on the test set, as shown by the tight clustering around the ideal y=x line.
+A scatter plot comparing predicted vs. actual values with the ideal y=x line and observed trend line, demonstrating the model's high accuracy with tight clustering around the ideal line.

-*(Image placeholder for the Predictions vs. Actuals scatter plot)*

 #### Time Series Forecast

-A plot of the predictions overlaid on the actuals for a sample of the test set shows the model's ability to capture the dynamic patterns of solar radiation.

-*(Image placeholder for the time series forecast plot)*
+Two time series plots show:
+1. Full test set predictions overlaid on actual values
+2. A zoomed-in view (samples 2950-3150) showing detailed temporal patterns

-#### Prediction with Uncertainty
+#### Uncertainty Quantification

-The MC Dropout method provides a 95% confidence interval, giving insight into the model's certainty for each prediction.
+The MC Dropout method generates predictions with 95% confidence intervals, providing uncertainty estimates for each prediction.
+The `plot_prediction_with_uncertainty()` function visualizes these confidence bands.

-*(Image placeholder for `plot_prediction_with_uncertainty()`)*
+#### Radiation Distribution

+An initial histogram of the target variable (GHI) shows the distribution of solar radiation values in the dataset.

 -----